taura/parallel-distributed-programming-code-2024/30mlp/INSTRUCTIONS.md

 - Tabulate or visualize your results as you would when writing a research paper.
 - Additional optimizations not explicitly mentioned above are welcome and encouraged.

+### Updates after December 9th

+To address some of the comments and concerns about the workload and deadline for the assignment, I will make the following changes:

+- The items listed in the 3rd bullet point (i.e., "The cycles per innermost iteration of $F$ under the following scenarios") are now **optional**.
+- For the 1st, 2nd, and 4th bullet points, performing the tasks for **both the CPU and GPU** is now optional.
+You may choose **either the CPU or the GPU**.

+### Minimum Requirements:
+Threfore, at a very minimum, you:
+1. Identify the most time-consuming function, which should be very straightforward.
+2. Choose either the CPU or GPU.
+3. Measure the number of cycles per iteration of the innermost loop of the function identified as most time-consuming.
+4. Apply any combination of optimization methods.
+5. Record and analyze the execution time of key functions before and after optimization.

+### Additional Notes:
+- While the tasks I have now marked as **optional** are no longer mandatory, they are **recommended** and will contribute to your grade.
+- More importantly, these tasks reflect the kind of work typically performed in system-level performance engineering.
+I encourage you to go through these processes as they are crucial for developing your skills and understanding in this field.